 - Shipping Availability (Prime & Fresh)

-These badges can help build trust in a customer, help your product stand out and can even communicate additional benefits.
 Let’s go over a few of these briefly and see how they can affect sales and CTR.

 Best Seller and Amazon’s Choice Badges